-Humans know that the aliens are coming back and that is why they used the alien technology fro the previous attack to strengthen the earth’s defenses; however, it’s not enough.
-Watch how the human race once again fight for their freedom on Independence Day: Resurgence.
+Humans know that the aliens are coming back and that is why they used the alien technology fro the previous attack to strengthen the earth’s defences; however, it’s not enough.
+Watch how the human race once again fights for their freedom on Independence Day: Resurgence.
 In Theaters June 2016

 The Big Friendly Giant (BFG)

 Watching the trailer and seeing the words “Directed by Spielberg” got me sold.

 “Never get out of bed, never go to the window, never look behind the curtain,” reminds the little girl.
 The story revolves around Sophie, a young orphan girl named Sophie who befriended the Big Friendly Giant.
 In Theaters July 2016

 I love the Marvel Cinematic Universe but I am also looking forward to DC Comics’ Suicide Squad.
 I do have high hopes for this and wish it will be a great one.
 The film stars Will Smith, Jared Leto, Margot Robbie, Joel Kinnaman, Jai Courtney, Cara Delevingne, Adewale Akinnuoye-Agbaje, Karen Fukuhara, Jay Hernandez, Adam Beach, and Viola Davis.

 After revealing that Benedict Cumberbatch will star as Marvel’s “Doctor Strange,” it was announced that they recently started its production.
 In case it will really be shown in November 2016, then I will be lining up to see this on the big screen.